itang1/TradeSphere/README.md

 # TradeSphere

-Server- and client-side code for a web application showcasing the prettified output of complex and dynamically-generated SQL queries that pull international trade data from multiple sources.
+Server- and client-side code for a web application showcasing the prettified output of complex and dynamically-generated SQL queries that pull international trade data from [TradingEconomics.com](https://www.TradingEconomics.com), among other sources.

 The application runs locally on your machine.
 Follow the installation instructions below.